David Manson (schoolmaster)

-David Manson (1726-1792) was an Irish schoolmaster who in teaching children basic literacy sought to exclude "drudgery and fear" by pioneering the use of play and peer tutoring.
+David Manson (1726-1792) was an Irish schoolmaster who in teaching children basic literacy sought to exclude "drudgery and fear" by pioneering forms of experiential learning including play and peer tutoring.
 His methods were in varying degrees adapted by freely-instructed hedge-school masters across the north of Ireland, and were advertised to a larger British audience by Elizabeth Hamilton in her popular novel The Cottagers of Glenburnie (1808).

 Patronised by leading, reform-minded, families, his school in Belfast counted among its pupils the future pioneering naturalist John Templeton, the radical humanitarian Mary Ann McCracken and her brother Henry Joy McCracken, the United Irishman, who was to hang for his role in the 1798 Rebellion.

 Early life and education

-Manson was born in 1726 at Cairncastle, County Antrim, son of John Manson and Agnes Jamison.
+Manson was born in 1726 at Carncastle, County Antrim, son of John Manson and Agnes Jamison.
 At the age of eight he contracted rheumatic fever which affected him for the rest of his life.
 Because of this he was schooled at home by his mother.